£54 million boost to develop secure and trustworthy AI research | Department for Science, Innovation & Technology

 In pursuit of the UK’s science and technology superpower ambitions, Chloe Smith has also announced the Department for Science, Innovation, and Technology will shortly launch an open call for proposals to pilot new, collaborative approaches to scientific research in the UK, backed by £50 million in government funding.
 The money will drive investment and partnership with industry and further afield to fund the ideas and innovations which aren’t currently addressed in the UK research sector, and opens in the coming weeks.
 This will benefit the UK’s research community by allowing organisations to explore the viability of new models for performing research in specific areas, bypassing the large start-up costs normally needed to setup an entirely new institution.

 The UK Science and Technology framework sets out how the UK will respond to emerging and critical technologies.
-Geospatial technology is one such example, and the new UK Geospatial Strategy, which will launch tomorrow (Thursday 15 June), will drive the use of location data right across the economy including property, transportation and beyond, fuelling growth through innovation.
+Geospatial technology is one such example, and the new UK Geospatial Strategy, which was launched yesterday (Thursday 15 June), will drive the use of location data right across the economy including property, transportation and beyond, fuelling growth through innovation.

-Professor Dame Ottoline Leyser, Chief Executive of UK Research and Innovation (UKRI) said:
+Professor Dame Ottoline Leyser, Chief Executive of UK Research and Innovation (UKRI) recently said:

 UKRI is investing in the people and technologies that will improve lives for people in the UK and around the world.
 By supporting research to develop AI that is useful, trustworthy and trusted, we are laying solid foundations on which we can build new industries, products and services across a wide range of fields.